Hyedryn/elikopy/docs/installation.rst

 If you wish to update your ElikoPy installation, you just need to execute again the preceding line of code.

 Authorized user can update the local ElikoPy repository present in the PiLab directory using the following script.
-The local repository is update using the master branch of the remote Github repository.
+The local repository is updated using the master branch of the remote Github repository.

 .. code-block:: none